 Are you going green?
 Is an e-bike something that you are considering the purchase of to help you get around?
-Buying an electric bicycle or adding an electric motor to a conventional bicycle to help out with the chore of pedalling uphill or giving a boost to your efforts on level ground sure sounds good!
+Riding purpose built electric bikes or adding an electric motor to a conventional bicycle to help out with the chore of pedalling uphill or giving a boost to your efforts on level ground sure sounds good!

-A motor assisted cycle (aka: electric bicycle or e-bike) is described in B.C.'s Motor Assisted Cycle Regulation.
+A motor assisted cycle (aka: electric bike or e-bike) is described in B.C.'s Motor Assisted Cycle Regulation.
 Requirements for legal use on our roads include:

 - It must have an electric motor with a power of 500 watts or less